 Home Forward has been designated an MTW agency since 1998.
 The 2016 Consolidated Appropriations Act extended the MTW demonstration through fiscal year 2028 for Home Forward.
-This allows Home Forward to continue to utilize MTW flexibility to support our mission of assuring that the people of the community are sheltered.
+This allows Home Forward to continue to utilize MTW flexibility to support our mission of assuring that the people of the community are shelt ered.

-The following Fiscal Year 2022 Moving to Work Plan details how Home Forward intends to use our flexibility.
+The following Fiscal Year 2023 Moving to Work Plan details how Home Forward intends to use our flexibility.
 We will continue to use our MTW authority to best meet the needs of our community, with thoughtful intent, and the ability to quickly respond to changes in our region's rental market and economy.
 Home Forward will continue to collaborate with local government and community service providers to expand and sustain housing resources for the community.
-These partnerships and Home Forward's MTW flexibility are more important than ever as the Portland Metropolitan Area continues to experience a housing crisis, a crisis the Portland City Council recently extended through at least April 2022.
+These partnerships and Home Forward's MTW flexibility are more important than ever as the Portland Metropolitan Area continues to experience a housing crisis, a crisis which the Portland City Council has recognized as a State of Housing Emergency since 2016 and has recently extended through March 2025.